wendyww9/task-list-api/ada-project-docs/wave_01.md

 You may choose the response body.

 Make sure to complete the tests for non-existing tasks to check that the correct response body is returned.

+By using a helper method to retrieve a model by its ID, we could ensure that the response for a non-existing model is consistent across all these routes.

 #### Create a Task: Invalid Task With Missing Data